 Tests for the effect of booting (and flashing) on output states were undertaken using a logic analyser (an Open Bench Logic Sniffer with OLS software) with a weak pull-up on the pin under test.
 I am using the D0-D8 notation as marked on the NodeMCU board.
 The Arduino library pin numbers differ, but the mapping is widely published.

 The following pins were found to be OK to use without any restrictions, as inputs or outputs: D0, D1, D2, D5, D6, D7.
-The only caveat here is that D0 is connected to one of the on-board LEDs (active low).
+The only caveat for my hardware is that D0 is connected to one of the on-board LEDs (active low).

-The following CANNOT be used as outputs since they are affected on boot (and when flashing): D3, D4, D8.
+The following CANNOT be used as outputs (with the exception of LED signalling*) since they are affected on boot (and when flashing): D3, D4, D8.
 D8 was found to hold a low value during flashing and during and slightly after the reset pulse.
 D3 and D4 showed a burst of pulses.
-You might get away with using D8 in its “TX2” UART0 alter ego since the flash/boot glitch wont make a valid data frame.
+You might get away with using D8 in its “TX2” UART alter ego since the flash/boot glitch wont make a valid data frame. [* – the NodeMCU Devkit board I have does have an LED on D4 = GPIO2 and this can be used for signalling from programmes].

 D3, D4, and D8 can be used as inputs but only with some care: